dgyarmati/ds-visualizer/NOTES.md

 - fix run button size
 - replace with vmax/vmin?
 - download only used fa icons
+- modal should disappear when there is an outside click as well

 - need help? - modal
 - error handling